 □ About the contest

-This contest took place on Sunday, 6th February 2011.
-It was the fourth of four contests forming the AFS Super-League, which Cambridge University Wireless Society and the Camb-Hams (the social part of Cambridgeshire Repeater Group) entered jointly.
-See AFS 2m for more information on the Super-League entry.
+This contest was the sixth of six contests forming the AFS Super-League, which Cambridge University Wireless Society and the Camb-Hams (the social part of Cambridgeshire Repeater Group) entered jointly.

 □ The Rigs and Antennas used in the entry

-□ The summary of points I made during the contest
+□ The summary of points we made during the contest

 □ My comments about the contest